megaease/easeagent/doc/development-guide.md

 ### Customize

-When you need to customize Config, implement the [com.megaease.easeagent.plugin.api.config.AutoRefreshConfig](../plugin-api/src/main/java/com/megaease/easeagent/plugin/api/config/AutoRefreshConfig.java) interface, and then register
+When you need to customize Config, implement the [com.megaease.easeagent.plugin.api.config.AutoRefreshConfig](../plugin-api/src/main/java/com/megaease/easeagent/plugin/api/config/AutoRefreshConfig.java) interface, and then register.

 The registered key is `domain`, `namespace`, `id` and the `type` of Class.